Stormwater Treatment Made Simple

-passes through the treatment bed, the peat attracts and bonds dissolved ionic metals such as zinc and copper.
-By the time the water exits the TurnAbout, all or nearly all of the zinc and copper has been removed.
-Effective treatment with no power requirements and very little maintenance.
+The TurnAbout UDF treats industrial water runoff with all-natural, responsibly sourced peat.
+Installing the TurnAbout is easy, just place it under the building’s gutter and downpipe system.
+When it rains, runoff water travels upwards through a bed of peat media where the peat attracts and bonds dissolved metals.
+By the time the water exits the TurnAbout, all or nearly all of the heavy metals will be removed.
+Effective water runoff control with no power requirements and very little maintenance.
 It’s that simple.

 The APT TurnAbout simplifies water treatment.
 This easy-to-use, economical solution uses natural peat to remove metals like zinc and copper that are concentrated in roof runoff.
 Using an innovative upflow design, the TurnAbout removes both solids and sediments in one attractive, efficient unit.
 Meeting water quality regulations and ensuring clean water returns to the environment has never been easier.